dmitryyagodin/word-game/README.md

 Word definitions come from a rate-limited [Google Dictionary API](https://github.com/meetDeveloper/googleDictionaryAPI).
 When the limit is exceeded, the app stops displaying definitions.

-## Task list
-- Add google dictinary api to fetch words' definitions
-- Add google search links to those words that were found in the data source but didn't recieve definitions
-- fix the error of being able to form a word after the hint is used

 ## Development Process
 #### 26-Jan-2021
                   - Added google dicionary API to fetch and display definitions
 #### 25-Jan-2021